Ice hockey: Body checking

+The Svenska damhockeyligan (SDHL), known as the Swedish Women's Hockey League in English, announced in 2022 that it would include body checking during its 2022–23 season, but would maintain a prohibition on open-ice hits.
+The new program also applies to the Damettan, Sweden's second-tier women's league.
+The Professional Women's Hockey League, the highest level of women's professional hockey, which debuted in 2024, also allows body checking.
+The PWHL rule-book outlines that body checking is permissible "when there is a clear intention of playing the puck or attempting to 'gain possession' of the puck", which is allowed principally along the boards.
+League executive Jayna Hefford has stated that body checking was included at the behest of players, and the league's physicality drew positive reviews when the league began play in January 2024.

 Leagues and championships

 The following is a list of professional ice hockey leagues by attendance:

 Club competition

 North America

 The NHL is the best attended and most popular ice hockey league in the world, and is among the major professional sports leagues in the United States and Canada.
 The league's history began after Canada's National Hockey Association decided to disband in 1917; the result was the creation of the National Hockey League with four teams.
-The league expanded to the United States beginning in 1924 and had as many as 10 teams before contracting to six teams by 1942–43.
+The league expanded to the United States beginning in 1924 and had as many as 10 teams before contracting to six teams—known today as the Original Six—by 1942–43.
 In 1967, the NHL doubled in size to 12 teams, undertaking one of the greatest expansions in professional sports history.
-A few years later, in 1972, a new 12-team league, the World Hockey Association (WHA) was formed and due to its ensuing rivalry with the NHL, it caused an escalation in players' salaries.
+A few years later, in 1972, a new 12-team league, the World Hockey Association (WHA), was formed and its ensuing rivalry with the NHL caused a rapid escalation in players' salaries.
 In 1979, the 17-team NHL merged with the WHA creating a 21-team league.
 By 2017, the NHL had expanded to 31 teams, and after a realignment in 2013, these teams were divided into two conferences and four divisions.
 The league expanded to 32 teams in 2021.

 The American Hockey League (AHL) is the primary developmental professional league for players aspiring to enter the NHL.
 It comprises 31 teams from the United States and Canada.
 It is run as a farm league to the NHL, with the vast majority of AHL players under contract to an NHL team.
 The ECHL (called the East Coast Hockey League before the 2003–04 season) is a mid-level minor league in the United States with a few players under contract to NHL or AHL teams.